-This command displays the full name of the qualified identifier qualid and consequently the COQ module in which it is defined.
+This command displays the full name of the qualified identifier qualid and consequently the CoQ module in which it is defined.

-'''

-Coq < Locate nat.
+''' Coq < Locate nat.

 Inductive Coq.Init.Datatypes.nat

 Coq < Locate Datatypes.O.

 Constructor Coq.Init.Datatypes.O

-(shorter name to refer to it in current context is 0)

 Coq < Locate Init.Datatypes.O.

 Constructor Coq.Init.Datatypes.O

-(shorter name to refer to it in current context is 0)

 Coq < Locate Coq.Init.Datatypes.O.

-Constructor Coq.Init.Datatypes.O
+Constructor Coq.Init.Datatypes.O.

-(shorter name to refer to it in current context is 0)

 Coq < Locate Coq.Init.Datatypes.O

-(shorter name to refer to it in current context is 0)

 Coq < Locate I.Dont.Exist.

-No object of suffix I.Dont.Exist
+No object of suffix I.Dont.Exist '''

-'''
+See also: Section 12.1.10

-6.3.11 The WHELP searching tool
+6.3.11 The Whelp searching tool

 WHELP is an experimental searching and browsing tool for the whole COQ library and the whole set of COQ user contributions.
 WHELP requires a browser to work.
-WHELP has been developed at the University of Bologna as part of the HELM and MoWGLI projects.
+WHELP has been developed at the University of Bologna as part of the HELM1 and MoWGLI2 projects.
 It can be invoked directly from the COQ toplevel or from COQIDE, assuming a graphical environment is also running.
 The browser to use can be selected by setting the environment variable COQREMOTEBROWSER.
-If not explicitly set, it defaults to firefox -remote \"OpenURL(%s, new-tab)\" || firefox %s &" or C:\\PROGRA~1\\INTERN~1\\IEXPLORE %s, depending on the underlying operating system (in the command, the string %s serves as metavariable for the url to open).
+If not explicitly set, it defaults to firefox -remote \"OpenURL(%s,new-tab)\" || firefox %s &" or C:\\PROGRA~1\\INTERN~1\\IEXPLORE %s, depending on the underlying operating system (in the command, the string %s serves as metavariable for the url to open).
 The Whelp tool relies on a dedicated Whelp server and on another server called Getter that retrieves formal documents.
 The default Whelp server name can be obtained using the command Test Whelp Server and the default Getter can be obtained using the command: Test Whelp Getter.
 The Whelp server name can be changed using the command: